 Accompanying Documentation for Form I-924

-Several documents must accompany an I-924 application to provide the necessary evidence to USCIS that the business meets all the criteria for an EB-5 regional center and/or exemplar project.
+Several documents must accompany an I-924 application to provide the necessary evidence to the USCIS that the business meets all the criteria for an EB-5 regional center and/or exemplar project.
 The exact documentation required will depend on the specifics of the application, but some general requirements are listed below.

-Regional centers must specify the geographic scope of their activities, and so an I-924 application must demonstrate through a detailed map the proposed area in which the regional center will operate.
+Regional centers must specify the geographic scope of their activities, so an I-924 application must demonstrate through a detailed map the proposed area in which the regional center will operate.

-The application for regional center designation must also be accompanied by a project (whether hypothetical, actual, or exemplar), and this project’s documentation will be used to demonstrate whether the regional center complies with the EB-5 Program’s requirements for investments and employment creation.
+The application for regional center designation must also be accompanied by a project (whether hypothetical, actual, or exemplar), and this project’s documentation will be used to demonstrate whether the regional center complies with the EB-5 program’s requirements for investments and employment creation.
 Accompanying documents may include a business plan, financial projections or pro formas, an economic report, securities documents, due diligence questionnaires, accredited investor questionnaires, subscription agreements, and documents pertaining to the structure of the new commercial enterprise.